wazo-platform/wazo-platform.org/content/blog/wazo-platform-c4-overview.md

 Wazo Platform aims to offer to service providers, entreprises and digital natives a coherent and complete reference platform for the design, deployment and management of a telecom infrastructure that can support very large volumes of simultaneous calls by interconnecting millions of users.

-The solution must be to handle mission-critical needs by providing robust and efficient mechanisms for availability and scalability.
+The solution must be able to handle mission-critical needs by providing robust and efficient mechanisms for availability and scalability.